zanemyers/Flybox/README.md

 This is a repository containg work done for Rescue River, it currently includes 1 functional app, and 1 in progress app.

+## SETUP

+### Docker

+- Install Docker Desktop
+- In the terminal run `docker-compose build`

+### Local

+- Install node.js `https://nodejs.org/en/download` (Recommend using LTS)
+  - You can check if it's installed by running `node -v` and/or `npm -v` in the terminal
+- In the terminal run `npm install` to install the necessary packages locally

 ## Google Maps Shop Scraper (Functional)

 This tool scapes a Google Maps URL and returns a csv with details on the listed items.